Parental phubbing: what the research shows and how to break the pattern

 This article describes Pause Moment’s approach to parent-presence and the moment-to-moment pattern of phubbing.
 It is not developmental advice.
 Talk to your pediatrician or family therapist about questions specific to your child’s development or your family’s relationship with technology.

-iOS coming soon.
+iOS in development.
 Get notified at launch